vyasenov/pyhtelasso/README.md

 You can find detailed usage examples in the `examples/` directory.

-## Background
+## Technical Details

 ### Motivation

 When studying heterogeneous treatment effects (HTE) in randomized experiments, researchers often suspect that only a few covariates truly moderate the effect of the treatment.
 Identifying these *moderators* is critical — whether for targeting, personalization, or scientific discovery.

-Lasso is a natural tool for this task.
-Lasso is often the go-to method for selecting a small set of variables "that matter."
+> Lasso is often the go-to method for selecting a small set of variables "that matter."
 This work aims to extend that idea to the context of selecting treatment effect modifiers.

 It performs automatic variable selection in high-dimensional settings in a simple and transparent way, it scales well, and comes with theoretical guarantees.

 However, naively applying Lasso directly to treatment effect heterogeneity estimation is problematic: